 Wimauma is a somewhat small town located in the state of Florida.
 With a population of 9,467 people and two associated neighborhoods, Wimauma is the 216th largest community in Florida.
 There's nothing like the smell of a brand new house, and in Wimauma, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Wimauma, and putting down their money on brand new construction.
 Wimauma’s real estate is, on average, some of the newest in the nation.
 Wimauma does seem to be experiencing an influx of affluent people, because the median household income is $58,708.00.

-Telecommuters are a relatively large percentage of the workforce: 13.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.93% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Wimauma is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Wimauma really has some of the features that families look for when choosing a good community to raise children.
 Is Wimauma perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.